cargo-lambda/cargo-lambda/docs/commands/invoke.md

 cargo lambda invoke http-lambda --data-example apigw-request
 ```

-After the first download, these examples are cached in your home directory, under `.cargo/lambda/invoke-fixtures`.
+After the first download, these examples are cached (in your system's user-local cache) in your home directory, under `cargo-lambda/invoke-fixtures`.

 ## Remote